 • Website Guides – the WWW contains a wealth of information on the GMAT and on GMAT preparation (not all of it good).
 Be a discerning consumer when searching for GMAT content and knowledge on the web.
 Be wary of forums, as a great many questionable people with questionable motives and perspectives populate them.
 Your best bet is to seek out online content from reputable companies.
 Most companies offer limited access to their online content free of charge.
 Start there and look for study guides and insight pages on GMAT preparation.

 • Flashcards – often a staple of courses, tutoring, and self-study approaches, flash cards offer an accessible way to learn the content tested by the GMAT.
 A good set of flash cards will also include examples and sample problems, designed to show you how the content is applied.
 Flash cards are very rarely enough to help people with the recognition and application aspects so crucial to using your knowledge on the GMAT, but are a good place to start gaining the knowledge and hammering it home so that it’s at immediate recall.
-For more on how to avoid the pitfalls of flashcards, check out Don’t Be “That (flashcard) Guy” on our blog.

 In deciding how you should go about preparing for the GMAT, you’ll likely want to consider price, but you’ll also want to consider the best fit for you.
 Preparation today runs the gamut – from one-on-one in-person to self-study to live virtual courses to pre-recorded video classes to everything in between.
 Keep in mind that almost everyone seeks out help for the GMAT, and there are myriad providers of GMAT-related materials and services.
 Check to see how the company you’re considering purchasing something from approaches the GMAT, approaches learning, and approaches preparation.
 Keep in mind that it is often more cost/time effective to invest in professional instruction than it is to try to learn everything on your own.